RuniThomsen/mcp-fabric-rest/README.md

 # mcp-fabric-rest

-MCP Server for Microsoft Fabric Rest API's to be used primarily in Visual Studio Code and Codex.
+MCP Server for Microsoft Fabric REST APIs to be used primarily in Visual Studio Code and Codex.

 ## Overview